 The first public transport vehicles in Lublin were... the horse-drawn omnibuses.
-Nowadays, 290 buses and 108 trolleybuses are in use of the 12 trolleybus lines, 59 bus lines and 3 night service lines.
-The public transport in Lublin organisation, Zarząd Transportu Miejskiego ZTM Lublin (Public Transport Authority) served 123.000.000 passengers in 2017.
-Lublin is one of approximately 350 cities in the world that have a trolleybus system.
+Nowadays, 410 vehicles (287 buses and 123 trolleybuses) are in use with 13 trolleybus lines, 58 bus lines and 3 night service lines.
+The public transport organisation in Lublin, Zarząd Transportu Miejskiego ZTM Lublin (Public Transport Authority) served 130.000.000 passengers in 2019.
+Lublin is one of approximately 350 cities in the world that has a trolleybus system.
 In Poland, trolleys are available only in 4 cities: Tychy, Gdynia, Sopot and Lublin.
-For the passengers' safety, most of the vehicles have the surveillance cameras installed inside.
+Most of the vehicles have the surveillance cameras installed inside for the passengers' safety.

 Zero emission policy

-One of the main issues of the ZTM policy is an environmental protection by increasing the Lublin residents’ awareness of the public transport benefits.
-Thanks to the modernizations, ZTM Lublin has reached 30 per cent level of zero emission vehicles and the number will have increased up to 50% by 2021.
+One of the main issues of the ZTM policy is an environmental protection of the public transport benefits.
+Owing to the modifications, ZTM Lublin has reached 30 % level of zero emission vehicles and the number will have increased up to 50% by 2021.
 At that time, there will be 70 electric buses and 150 trolley buses.

-The biggest carrier is MPK (Municipal Transport Company Lublin) Lublin Ltd., with a market share of over 80%.
-They have been present on the city streets since 1929.
+The biggest carrier is MPK (Municipal Transport Company Lublin) Lublin Ltd., with a market share of 85% and the rest 15% is covered by private carriers.

-Lublin is one of three cities (Gdynia and Tychy) in Poland where trolleybuses are operating, with the largest trolleybus network.
+Lublin is one of four cities (Gdynia, Sopot and Tychy) in Poland where trolleybuses are operating, with the largest trolleybus network.
 The first trolleybus ride took place on July 21st, 1953.
-All of the trolleybuses are low-floored and zero emission policy adapted.
+All of the trolleybuses are low-floored and adapted to a zero emission policy.

-For people with disabilities convenience, most of the vehicles have a special button installed next to the door which once pressed, calls the driver immediately.
+For the benefit of people with disabilities, most of the vehicles have a special button installed next to the door that once pressed, calls the driver immediately.
 The driver helps to get on and off the vehicle.
-Also, the vehicles have the special seats provided for pregnant women, older and disabled people and a special space for the baby trolleys or the wheelchairs.
+Also, the vehicles have the special seats provided for pregnant women, the elderly, people with disabilities and a special space for the baby trolleys or the wheelchairs.